-Sleep technologists, often referred to as 'polysomnography technologists', perform sleep studies on patients suffering from sleeping disorders.
-These technologists' duties may include preparing rooms and patients for studies, monitoring patients as they sleep and recording results.
+Sleep technologists, often referred to as polysomnography technologists, perform studies on patients suffering from sleeping disorders.
+The duties of these technologists include preparing rooms and patients for observation, monitoring patients as they sleep and recording results.
 Employment opportunities are available in sleep study centers and hospitals.

-Technologists may need to stand for long periods of time and be required to perform heavy lifting.
+Technologists stand for long periods of time, and crouch and lift up to 50 pounds.
 These professionals typically work at night; however, the workweek may only be three or four days.
-Additionally, these workers may work days scoring sleep studies and managing a center.
+Additionally, these workers spend time during the day scoring sleep studies and managing a center.

 |Degree Level||Associate's degree|

 |Key Skills||Detail oriented and able to communicate with patients|